jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 | **Advantages of SOCKS5 over SOCKS4** | - Works with **UDP-based applications** (gaming, VoIP, live streaming).<br>- **Faster performance** due to optimized handling of data packets.<br>- **Better security** with authentication and support for encryption layers.<br>- **More flexibility** due to IPv6 and built-in DNS resolution.                                                                                        |

 ## How reverse Socks proxy work
-Now that I understand these concepts, I’ll explain how to create your own SOCKS proxy to truly grasp tunneling through proxies.
+Now after understanding these concepts, I’ll explain how to create your own SOCKS proxy to truly grasp tunneling through proxies.
 I often encountered situations where i needed a proxy for pivoting but the biggest challenge was that most proxies were easily detected even after obfuscating and modifying their signatures, they remained difficult to evade advanced EDR solutions and enterprise security measures.

 So, i thought why not create my own proxy and fully understand how it works? for that i  started by researching and then jumped straight into developing a simple reverse proxy using Python, i initially used Python because it’s easy to prototype and test ideas and once i had a working version, i applied the same logic and structure to develop a more advanced version in C#, using HTTPS protocol.